 This jacket features Omni-Heat – Columbia’s proprietary lining technology.
 The lining has miniature reflective dots, which are designed to retain body heat and keep you warm at all times.
 The catch is that this material is also breathable, so no matter how warm you get, you shouldn’t get sweaty.

 Both the shell and insulation of the jacket are Polyester, which is fine – the lining does most of the work anyway.
 It is a water-resistant jacket, so you can wear it comfortably in snow and light rain.
-Additionally, the adjustable cuffs and hem help seal in your body heat, and make it wind resistant as well.
+Additionally, the adjustable cuffs and hem help seal in your body heat and make it wind resistant as well.

 It’s a pretty short jacket, so you will have good mobility in it.
 But it won’t do much, in terms of keeping your lower body warm.
 And there’s one thing I actually don’t like that much about the Pike Lake – there are only three total pockets on it.
-One interior, and two exterior.
+One interior, and two exteriors.
 So, not a lot of space for your on-the-go necessities.

 If you’re okay with spending a bit more on a jacket, I recommend the Marmot Ithaca.
 It’s not really cheap, but it’s still reasonably priced, considering the materials and the overall quality of the jacket.
 One of the best things about it is that it is insulated with 700 fill power down – an extremely warm type of down insulation.